wifisensing/PicoScenes-Manual/source/users.rst

      -
      -

-*The above lists are in time order.*
+*The above list is in time order.*

 .. hint:: If you are using PicoScenes but the above grid misses your affiliation, please `tell us <mailto:zpj@xidian.edu.cn>`_.